RainySoft-Team/rainysoft-team.github.io/README.md

-Hello, this is our website.
+## RainySoft-Team.github.io is our offical website
+## We have blogs, news on it

-If you have any ideas to help us, please pull request.
+## If you want to upload your own blogs,
+## you can pull request
+## If we see it, we will marge it to upload